What to eat in Veracruz

 The dishes to plan around

-Where to eat it
+Where to eat each thing

 Rough prices